 How are you going to manage this?

-There are many ways to improve the productivity of your virtual team, one of which is to hire by the hour in ODesk or Elance.
+There are many ways to improve the productivity of your virtual team, one of which is to hire by the hour in Upwork or Elance.
 These marketplace platforms have their own Time Tracking application which will take random screenshots of your employees’ screen or monitor while they are working.

 Another way to improve your virtual team’s productivity is by ensuring that they understand clearly all the processes involved in the work.